The Kardashian's Hairstylist Is Doing Something BIG For The LGBTQ+ Community

 He’s the one who makes Kris Jenner's pixie look so polished.
 He's behind Kourtney Kardashian's long, beachy waves.
 He's also the guy who's helped turn Kylie's hair into the phenomenon it is today.
 But now, hairstylist Andrew Fitzsimons is using his free time outside of the Kardashian house to give back — and he’s starting by making a huge contribution to the LGBTQ+ community.

-Earlier this week, the hairstylist, self-proclaimed feminist, and LGBTQ+ activist announced his collaboration with the Trans Economic Empowerment Program (TEEP) and the LGBTQ center in Los Angeles.
-According to Teen Vogue, Fitzsimons is developing a program with the organizations where beauty lovers (both inside and out of the industry) can donate beauty and self-care products to be distributed to marginalized trans women and gender non-conforming people.
+Earlier this week, the hairstylist, self-proclaimed feminist, and LGBTQ+ activist announced his collaboration with the Trans Economic Empowerment Program (TEEP) and the LGBTQ centre in Los Angeles.
+According to Teen Vogue, Fitzsimons is developing a program with the organisations where beauty lovers (both inside and out of the industry) can donate beauty and self-care products to be distributed to marginalised trans women and gender non-conforming people.

 Advertisement